 Panel to discuss public school choice

-The Leadership Beaufort Alumni Association will host a panel discussion titled "County School Choices and Funding: Why Parents Want Choices and How They Are Funded" at 6 p.m.
-Tuesday at the Holiday Inn Beaufort on Boundary Street.
+The Leadership Beaufort Alumni Association will host a panel discussion called "County School Choices and Funding: Why Parents Want Choices and How They Are Funded" at 6 p.m.
+May 31 at the Holiday Inn Beaufort on Boundary Street.

 Details: Jack Little, Jack.Little@wellsfargo.com

 Spirit Nights at Jersey Mikes Subs on Robert Smalls Parkway will be from 4-9 p.m. on the fourth Thursday of the month.
 Ten percent of all sales will support the school's Athletic Booster Club.
 The next Spirit Night is Thursday.

 A PTSO meeting will be at 6:30 p.m.
 Thursday in the John J. McVey Performing Arts Center.

 A powder puff football game between the class of 2011 and the class of 2012 will be at 6:30 p.m.
 Friday in the stadium.
 Admission is $5.
 Details: Rachel Beach or Diane Grooms, 843-322-5580

 BEAUFORT ELEMENTARY SCHOOL